Catherine Friend

-Catherine Friend is an American writer of adult nonfiction, fiction, and children's books.
+Catherine Friend (born March 15, 1957) is an American writer of adult nonfiction, fiction, and children's books.
 Her works have won her four Goldie Awards from the Golden Crown Literary Society, the Minnesota Book Award for General Nonfiction, and Keystone to Reading Book Award for Primary.
 She was also a finalist for three Lambda Literary Awards and a Judy Grahn Award.